For best experience please turn on javascript and use a modern browser!

 09:00–12:00 | Tinbergen Institute, Amsterdam

-On Friday morning, Tinbergen Institute will host academics who will present their latest research on platform market power and structural remedies to restore competition.
+On Friday morning, the Tinbergen Institute hosted academics who presented their latest research on platform market power and structural remedies to restore competition.

 Programme